Perfect for pairing with other programs.

 In Dublin, study abroad students share apartments in an on-campus student residence.
 In the residence, students have their own room and small bathroom with a shared living/kitchen/dining area.
 There are three to six individual rooms to each shared area.
 Meals are not included in the program fee and are the responsibility of the student.
 There are dining facilities and a small grocery store on campus.

-In Palma, students live in a Spanish speaking home where three daily meals are provided.
-On weekdays, the mid-day meal could be a sandwich to take to the university or equivalent.
+Homestays: on weekdays, the mid-day meal could be a sandwich to take to the university or equivalent.
 Housing is in the center of Palma.
 Students can walk from their homestays to Sa Riera, the University building in which classes meet (no more than a 20 minute walk).
-Homestays are an important contribution to the students’ commitment to cultural and linguistic immersion.
-By living with a Spanish family, study abroad students practice in day-to-day life the Spanish learned in the classroom, and experience Spanish culture first-hand.
+Homestays are an important contributing factor to the students’ commitment to cultural and linguistic immersion.
+By living with a Spanish family, study abroad students practice in day-to-day life Spanish language, and experience Spanish culture first-hand.
+Most homestays do not speak English.

 Students have internet access on campus, in their dorm rooms, and at most homestays.
 All students are encouraged to bring a wireless-enabled laptop.